 |Y3||BIPS: Country studies of Bangladesh, India, Pakistan and Sri Lanka||France: A comparison of a European country with the UK|

 |Y4||Explorers: Locating places, including human & physical features using maps and globes||Roman Britain||Environmental Changes: An emphasis on sustainability|

 |Y5||Ancient Britain Mapwork||Climbing Mountains: Mountains and Rivers Water Cycle||Arriving in Africa: Human and Physical Geography of Africa|

 |Y6||World War II: Locating places involved in the war and examining the impact on human migration.||Fairtrade: types of settlement and land use, economic activity including trade links, and the distribution of natural resources including energy, food, minerals and water||Volcanoes/Earthquakes: Studying the causes of volcanoes and earthquakes and understanding their impact on humans and the environment|

-Please click on the link to view our Geography Policy.
+For more information please click on the link to view our Geography Policy on our Policies page.